orstavik/JoiEvents/docs/5_MouseGestures/Pattern19_MouseJailbreak.md

 the app will not receive any `mousemove` events.
 Missing mousemoves can be annoying, but will rarely break the app's behavior.

-But, what often is a big problem, is that the app does not receive any `mouseup` nor `mousedown` events neither while the mouse is out of bounds.
+But, what can be a big problem, is if the app does not receive any `mouseup` nor `mousedown` events while the mouse is out of bounds.
 Many mouse-based, composed events are gestures.
 Examples of such gestures are `click`, custom long-press events, native drag events, and custom drag events.